monarchy

 Temple of the Inscriptions which was specifically built as the funerary monument for K'inich Janaab' Pakal

 K'inich Janaab' Pakal (also known as Pacal) was the king of the Maya city Palenque (now Chiapas, Mexico).
-He became king in 615 and ruled for 68 years and 33 days.
+He became king in 615 at the age of 12 and ruled for 68 years and 33 days.
 Following skepticism towards his claim to the throne, Pacal built the Temple of Inscriptions, the largest stepped pyramid in Palanque.
 The pyramid is significant because of the large amount of hieroglyphic texts preserved within it, making it an important source of information in the study of Maya history.
 Nearly a century after it was found, researchers discovered that the temple was really Pacal’s tomb.
 After his death, he was deified as a god of Palenque.

 As time has progressed, the role of monarchs has dimished across the globe.
 Many countries have transitioned to more democratic forms of governance, while others have restricted their monarchs to more ceremonial roles.
 This means that fewer people today are likely to be among the longest reigning monarchs in the future.